 Ingredients: For the steak

 Ingredients: For the toppings

-- Rub flank steak with salt, cumin, garlic, onion, and chili powder.
-Heat oil in a large skillet over medium high heat.
-Once oil begins to smoke, sear steak for 2 minutes then flip for another 2 minutes or until slightly charred.
+- Rub flank steak with salt, cumin, and garlic, onion, and chili powders.
+Heat oil in a large skillet over medium-high heat.
+Once oil begins to smoke, sear steak for 2 minutes and then flip for another 2 minutes or until slightly charred.

 - Let steak rest for 5 minutes before slicing.

 - Reduce temperature to low.
 Using the same pan with all the drippings, toast the rolls, flipping once, until golden brown and toasty.